top of page

 Weekly learning structure

 Each week follows a consistent pattern designed to maximise learning while accommodating participants' schedules.
-Start times vary by city: 9:30am Australia, 10:00am Singapore/Taipei/Manila, 11:00am Tokyo.
+Start times vary by city and may shift slightly: 9:30am in India, 9:30am in Australia, 10:00am Singapore/Manila/Tokyo/Hong Kong/Taipei, and 10:30am in New Zealand.

 Saturday Sessions (~ 7.5 hours):